code-knayam/p5-js/fractalTree-Lsystem/README.md

 In this we are replacing an Axiom by some other expression to generate a pattern.

-Watch the Rain here -
+Watch the Fractal Tree here -
 https://code-knayam.github.io/p5-js/fractalTree-Lsystem/